oracle-livelabs/multicloud/helidon-virtual-thread/migrate-application/migrate-application.md

 18. Stop the *myproject* application by entering `Ctrl + C` in the terminal where the "java -jar target/myproject.jar" command is running.

-## Task 2: Migrate the Helidom MicroProfile application to Helidon 4
+## Task 2: Migrate the Helidom MP application to Helidon 4

 1. For myproject, open the *pom.xml* file and change the parent pom from *3.2.5* to *4.0.3*.
     ```bash